petorre/perfspect/README.md

 Container in pods on worker nodes will run ```perfspect report``` and send result to the aggregator which will expose web port 8080 to provide it to curl and web clients.

-The collector container runs as privileged or it will not be able to collect all details like BIOS or DIMMs.
+The collector container runs as privileged or it will not be able to collect all node details like System, Baseboard, Chasis, BIOS, DIMM and NIC.

 ## (Optional) Prepare